 Why is the coverage of the 10k and 25k data not complete?

 Having captured most of the 1:50 000 mapping, BGS is gradually capturing the larger-scale 1:10 000 paper map archive (BGS Geology 10k).
 The next release of BGS Geology 10k (Version 3) will include a total of 4970 sheets.
 A further 560 sheets are still in progress.

 The 1:25 000 survey-scale mapping is only available in some small areas of Wales and Scotland.
 We expect all the available sheets at this scale to be completed and published soon as part of the BGS Geology 10k (Version 3) release.

 How often do you update the geological maps?

 Our mapping is updated by a combination of strategic survey and ad hoc review, usually as part of our wide research activities.
 These generate a range of new data and corrections across Great Britain and the BGS Geology team have an ongoing programme of editing and updating.
 It can take a while to fully resolve a new area of mapping or reconstructed data, so our map revisions are published periodically, typically every three to five years.

 I think the geology map might be wrong.
 What can I do?

-We make every effort to ensure that our digital data reflects our best understanding of the geology of the UK and its continental shelf.
-Sometimes our interpretations need to be revised as new evidence (such as boreholes) are obtained and sometimes simple errors simply get through our quality assurance procedures.
+We make every effort to ensure that our digital data reflects our best understanding of the geology of the UK and its continental shelf, but sometimes our interpretations need to be revised as new evidence (such as boreholes) are obtained.
 We are currently working on a web service to improve notifications of errors that have been found and corrected; we hope to make this available soon.
 If you think you have spotted a problem with our datasets please let us know.